 If you've already completed the survey, please go to the MIT Atlas Learning Center directly to click on the "Preventing Sexual Harassment AY20-21" Course Requirement.

-IDHR has developed three 20-minute training modules that can stand alone or be combined together to walk MIT community members through the services of IDHR, resources and reporting options across the Institute, and how to fulfill the Responsible Employee Duty.
+IDHR has developed two 30-minute training modules that can stand alone or be combined together to walk MIT community members through the services of IDHR, resources and reporting options across the Institute, and how to fulfill the Responsible Employee Duty.

 Getting to Know IDHR